 Operating from Germany and the US, EcoG is a startup offering an IoT-based operating system and platform for EV charging.
 The startup provides manufacturers with tools that make the development and maintenance of EV charging infrastructure simple, fast, and scalable.
 It also allows operators to integrate services and microservices in the chargers to make the charging process profitable.
 In addition, the solution works with any EV charger and enables new features to be shipped throughout the network.

 Canadian startup KonnectShift provides IoT solutions to optimize fleet and asset management.
 The startup develops Konnect – GS01, an automatic electronic logging device (ELD) to continuously track vehicular health.
 The solution includes route planning and optimization for real-time dispatch, advanced analytics to enable alerts regarding driving, vehicles, and fuel, predictive maintenance alerts to reduce downtime, as well as the development of driver management apps.

-Additive manufacturing near production sites, AI-based automated inspections, the use of big data to inform design and production, and human-machine interfaces are reinventing the manufacturing processes for automotive players.
-The push for electric cars and driverless cars is strengthened by advancements in machine learning and IoT.
+Advancements in additive manufacturing close to production facilities, AI-driven automated inspections, big data utilization in design and production, and HMI technologies are streamlining manufacturing processes in the automotive industry.
+The drive towards electric and autonomous vehicles is further bolstered by progress in machine learning and IoT.